huggingface/blog/ai-webtv.md

 ## Simulation of dynamic scenes

-Something truly fascinating about text-to-video models is their ability to emulate real-life phenomenons on which they have been trained on.
+Something truly fascinating about text-to-video models is their ability to emulate real-life phenomena on which they have been trained.

 We’ve witnessed it with large language models and their ability to synthesize convincing content that mimics human responses, but this takes a whole new dimension when applied to video.